-- (i) For cargo that can be identified as having the application of screening or other security controls confirmed or accounted for by a regulated agent or an entity approved by the relevant authority (known cargo), a process to ensure such cargo is: - (a) Delivered by a regulated agent, a nominated representative of an entity approved by the relevant authority, or a known representative of the operator; - (b) Free from any signs of tampering: - (c) Accompanied by all required information (paper or electronic) corresponding to the cargo being delivered, including documentation that details the security status (e.g. consignment security declaration): - (d) Subjected to additional security controls as required by risk assessment. - (ii) For cargo that cannot be identified as having the application of screening or other security controls confirmed or accounted for by a regulated agent or an entity approved by the relevant authority (unknown cargo), a process to ensure such cargo is subjected to screening or other security controls as accepted by the applicable state.
+- (i) For cargo that can be identified as having the application of screening or other security controls confirmed or accounted for by a regulated agent or an entity approved by the relevant authority (known cargo), a process to ensure such cargo is: - (a) Delivered by a regulated agent, a nominated representative of an entity approved by the relevant authority, or a known representative of the operator; - (b) Free from any signs of tampering; - (c) Accompanied by all required information (paper or electronic) corresponding to the cargo being delivered, including documentation that details the security status (e.g. consignment security declaration); - (d) Protected from unauthorized interference throughout the chain of custody since the point that cargo gained its secured status; - (e) Subjected to additional security controls as required by risk assessment. - (ii) For cargo that cannot be identified as having the application of screening or other security controls confirmed or accounted for by a regulated agent or an entity approved by the relevant authority (unknown cargo), a process to ensure such cargo is subjected to screening or other security controls as accepted by the applicable state.
 (GM)

-Identified/Assessed process(es) for acceptance of cargo (focus: processes address both known and unknown cargo).
+tadito: / totiono Identified/Assessed process(es) for acceptance of cargo (focus: processes address both known and unknown cargo).
 Interviewed responsible manager(s).
 Examined selected cargo shipment acceptance documents.
-Observed cargo acceptance operations (focus: acceptance processes for verifying the securit status of known cargo, ensuring application of screening/security control for unknown cargo).
+Observed cargo acceptance operations (focus: acceptance processes for verifying the security status of known cargo, ensuring application of screening/security control for unknown cargo).
 Other Actions (Specify)

-Refer to the IRM for the definitions of Known Cargo and Unknown Cargo.
+Refer to the IRM for the definitions of Known Cargo, Regulated Agent and Unknown Cargo.